alen6516/doc/prot/ipv4.md

     * need support of the underlay network, when router routing this packet, it can mark on ECN to notify the ends if there is a congestion.

 * Total length
+    * Total length of IP datagram, or IP framgment if fragmented.
+Measured in bytes.

 * Identification (ID)
     * fragments from the same IP packet obtain the same ID value
-    * in transmission, usually htis val becomes larger
+    * in transmission, usually this val becomes larger
-        * so if see in the same session of transmission, some times this ID become smaller, then it may indicate there is multiple machine in the server side (such load balance)
+        * so if see in the same session of transmission, somehow this ID become smaller, then it may indicate there is multiple machine in the server side (behind a load balancer)

 * Flags
     * bit 0: Reserved; must be zero